-Finally, in a finding relatively new to the co-op literature, retention in both the major and in school appears to be enhanced by the number of co-op assignments (the more the better).
-This study was initially only able to assess the effects of two co-op assignments, but the data check incorporated the standard three co-op assignments at Northeastern University, and the multiple 5, 6, and even 7 co-op assignments at Rochester Institute of Technology (though taken for a shorter period of time).
+Besides academic self-efficacy, the overwhelming critical predictor of retention is the number of co-ops.
+Further, in a finding relatively new to the co-op literature, the more co-op assignments the better the results for retention in both the major and in school.
+This study was only able to assess the effects of typically two co-op assignments, but at Northeastern University, students take as many as three co-op assignments, and at Rochester Institute of Technology, they may take as many as five (though for a shorter period of time).